 If you’re in the hospital for a medical condition, that’s probably going to be your focus right now.
 Even if you’re just seeing your primary care doctor for medical treatments, you might be more interested in how you’re doing physically than mentally.
-If so, you might be interested to know that several studies have shown that physical symptoms also improve after mental health disorders are discovered using HADS and other psychological tests.
-After psychological treatments and possibly psychiatric meds are added to the regimen, patients saw improvement in their physical conditions after taking anxiety tests and depression scales.
+Still, it’s generally true that physical symptoms can improve, at least to some extent, when mental healthcare is effective.
+Many patients feel that their pain, symptoms of illness, and discomfort tend to be heightened when mental illnesses like anxiety and depression come into play.

-For example, the thoughts you have about your bodily symptoms can have an impact on your physical health.
-One study explored the outcomes of people who had mild head injuries.
-Psychological tests like the Hospital Anxiety and Depression Scale were used to determine their levels of depression and anxiety.
-The result was that those who believed their symptoms would have serious negative consequences on their lives were at heightened risk for post-concussion syndrome symptoms.
-And because psychotherapy can help you choose more realistic and helpful thoughts, it might have a positive impact on your medical outcome.
+Often, those who believe their physical symptoms will have serious negative consequences on their lives can be at heightened risk for prolonged symptoms.
+Because psychotherapy can help you choose more realistic and helpful thoughts, it might have a positive impact on your medical outcome.

 Improving Mental Health

-The ultimate goal of psychological tests is to find out how to help you improve your mental health.
-Then, your mental health conditions can be reduced, no matter how your medical treatments go.
-One reason the Hospital Anxiety and Depression Scale is so helpful is that it points out if you need to receive mental health treatment.
-And that’s important because once you know you have a problem, you can get the treatment you need.
+The ultimate goal of psychological tests is usually to determine how to help you improve your mental health.
+One reason the Hospital Anxiety and Depression Scale can be so helpful may be because it points out whether you may need to receive mental health treatment.
+In many cases, it’s only once you’re aware of a condition that you can get the treatment you deserve.

 Whether or not you’re currently going through medical treatments, psychotherapy can help you manage symptoms of mental health disorders that may be impacting other areas of your health.
 With the right help, you can take steps to feel better both mentally and physically.